 We were formed on August 31, 2015 as a corporation under the laws of the State of Maryland.
 We are currently in the development stage and have not commenced investment operations.
 Since inception, there has been no activity.
-In conjunction with our formation, we issued and sold 1,667 shares of our common stock to David Spreng, our President and Chief Executive Officer, for an aggregate purchase price of \$25,000.
+In October 2015, in connection with our formation, we issued and sold 1,667 shares of our common stock to David Spreng, our President and Chief Executive Officer, for an aggregate purchase price of \$25,000.